These are the core values that I live by, seek in companies that I work with, and work to build within the teams I motivate and manage.

-We must always strive for perfection, but it is steady, incremental progress towards that goal is what produces greatness.
+We must always strive for perfection, but it is steady, incremental progress towards that goal that produces greatness.

-Whether friend, family, customers or end users, we realize our highest potential as individuals and a team when we focus on how to enrich the lives of others.
+Whether friends, family, customers or end users, we realize our highest potential as individuals and a team when we focus on how to enrich the lives of others.